synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

     <h6>Cesium entities' interaction</h6>
 </div>

-## 4.2 Domain level race conditions
+### 3.2 domainDB race conditions

 We will now inspect, from the bottom up, how the various entities interact with the domain data and the domain index in memory.
-The domain level is responsible for managing the underlying file system and the domain index.
-A domainDB is index-agnostic; it knows nothing about the time stamps that these samples correspond to.
-Therefore, data written and read from at the domain level are simple **byte arrays** with no information about timing.
+The `domainDB` is responsible for managing the underlying file system and the domain index.
+A `domainDB` is index-agnostic; it knows nothing about the time stamps that its samples correspond to.
+Therefore, data written to and read from `domainDB` are simple byte arrays with no information about timing.

-### 4.2.1 Writing
+#### 3.2.1 Writing

 We will simplify the writer to have the following properties that we will need when analyzing race conditions: